Isles of Scilly Holidays

 A world where the skies seem bigger, the white sand beaches stretch as far as the eye can see and the horizon disappears into infinity sounds as though it must be thousands of miles away.
-But, you’d be wrong, the Isles of Scilly are a paradise close to home, where the stress of everyday life is forgotten and natural beauty, peace and a slower pace are at your fingertips.
+But, you'd be wrong, a Scilly Isles holiday is a paradise close to home, where the stress of everyday life is forgotten and natural beauty, peace and a slower pace are at your fingertips.

 Outstandingly beautiful, uncrowded and unspoilt, the Isles of Scilly nestle just off the Cornish coast but seem like a world apart.
 The pace of life is slow giving the whole family the chance to indulge in simple pastimes like combing the seashore or enjoying leisurely bike rides.

 Aside from the deep sense of tradition, visitors are captivated by the sights and scents of the sub-tropical plants that give Scilly its distinctive landscapes; the array of birds and marine life; the long stretches of largely deserted fine white sand beaches and a plethora of tiny inlets, coves and rocky outcrops that punctuate the more rugged coastlines.

 There are five inhabited islands (and some 140 uninhabited ones) to explore: St Mary's, Tresco, St Martin's, Bryher and St Agnes.

 St Mary's, the largest island, is the gateway to the rest of the Isles of Scilly.
 Hugh Town is the central hub with its cluster of shops, banks, churches, cafes, galleries, reataurants and pubs, as well as the wonderful museum.
 It has three lovely beaches in very close proximity – Porthcressa, Town Beach and Porthmellon.